Jayanti (film)

-Jayanti is a 2021 Indian Marathi-language social-drama film, directed by Shailesh Baliram Narwade and produced by Meliorist Film Studio.
-The film, starring Ruturaj Wankhede, Titeeksha Tawde and Milind Shinde, was theatrically released on 12 November 2021 in around 150 screens across Maharashtra and a few cities in other states.
-Jayanti was released digitally on 12 July 2022 and is streaming on Amazon Prime Video in Marathi and Hindi languages with English subtitles.
+Jayanti is a 2021 Indian Marathi-language social drama film directed by Shailesh Narwade and produced by Meliorist Film Studio.
+The film starring Ruturaj Wankhede, Titeeksha Tawde and Milind Shinde and was theatrically released on 12 November 2021 in around 150 screens across Maharashtra and a few cities in other states.

-The film has been co-produced by Dr Anand Bankar, Amol Dhakadey, Dr Nilima Suhas Ambade and Dr Sudhir Hajare.
-It was presented by Dashami Studios.
+Jayanti was released digitally on 12 July 2022 and is available for streaming on Amazon Prime Video in Marathi and Hindi, with English subtitles.

 Plot

-Santya or Santosh (Ruturaj Wankhede) is a directionless young man, who is being misused by MLA Gondane (Kishor Kadam).
-He has a false notion of 'Soldier of Shivaji'.
-The twist came to his life when an Adivasi woman from his neighborhood, whom he called her sister was raped and electrocuted by a rich businessman Vikas Kukreja.
-He went to MLA for help in getting justice for her, but MLA managed to hush the murder for a sum of money, with the help of Santya.
-At the time of the Anniversary celebration of Dr. Ambedkar, he tries to propose to Pallavi, who publicly turns down his proposal and admonishes him for lack of basic knowledge about Chhatrapati Shivaji Maharaj and Dr. Ambedkar whose anniversary they were celebrating with fervor.
-He is shattered and in a state of intoxication tries to attack Kukreja. he was overpowered and put behind the bars.
-In jail, he reformed and after coming out he became a successful businessman.
+Santya, also known as Santosh, is a directionless young man who is manipulated by MLA Gondane.
+He holds a misguided notion of being a "soldier of Shivaji".
+His outlook changes after an Adivasi woman from his neighbourhood, whom he considers his sister, is raped and electrocuted by a wealthy businessman, Vikas Kukreja.
+Santya approaches Gondane for help in seeking justice, but the MLA, with Santya's involvement, suppresses the case in exchange for money.
+During the anniversary celebrations of Dr. B. R. Ambedkar, Santya attempts to propose to Pallavi, who publicly rejects him and criticises his lack of knowledge about Chhatrapati Shivaji Maharaj and Dr. Ambedkar, whose anniversaries are being commemorated.
+Shattered and intoxicated, Santya attempts to attack Kukreja but is overpowered and arrested.
+While in prison, he undergoes a transformation, and after his release, he becomes a successful businessman.